Dangerous COVID strain could spark fresh restrictions on operations, Pentagon says

 The Navy leads the way with its 77% vaccination rate in the roughly six months since the military first started offering them.
 The Army follows at 70% while the Air Force and Marine Corps had 61% and 58% rates, respectively, according to Army Lt.
 Gen. Ronald Place, head of the Defense Health Agency.

-The number of patients in military hospitals stricken with COVID has declined.
+The number of patients in military hospitals stricken with COVID-19 has declined.
 Lt.
 Gen. Place said 21 people with the virus are currently being cared for on an in-patient basis at military hospitals.

 “My current record indicates that none were vaccinated,” he said.
 “The benefits of vaccination are remarkably clear.”